OpenEvalProject/evals/manuscripts/elife-61179/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/61179/elife-61179-fig4-v1.jpg)

 **Figure 4.:** The red symbols show the relative gain of L and M cones (k = L/M, see text) for settings with glasses on, corrected for the red glasses transmittance.
 The black dots are baseline settings taken at the beginning of each test session with glasses off.
 If the observers showed complete absence of color constancy, the unique yellow settings with glasses on should have been at the same level as this baseline.
 The red dashed line above corresponds to the baseline unique yellow corrected for the red glasses’ transmittance.
-If observers had perfect color constancy, their settings would produce identical physical colors on the monitor with and without glasses, and so should fall here when glasses were worn.Figure 4—source data 1.Figure 4 data.
+If observers had perfect color constancy, their settings would produce identical physical colors on the monitor with and without glasses, and so should fall here when glasses were worn.

 Across days, observers’ unique yellow settings (red dots) steadily rose toward the perfect color constancy line, indicating that color constancy improved.
 The very first time they put on the glasses, observers showed about 68% of perfect constancy, as calculated by the ratio between (1) the Euclidean distance between baseline and the first unique yellow setting with glasses on and (2) the distance between baseline and perfect constancy.
 This pre-existing constancy was presumably due to the rapid adaptation that produces the color constancy we experience in most situations (e.g. Rinner and Gegenfurtner, 2000; Smithson and Zaidi, 2004; Webster and Mollon, 1995).
 The amount of constancy grew significantly as observers learned to immediately adjust to the red glasses (t = 4.60, p<0.001), and exceeded 80% on the 5th day.

-## Individual differences in learning
+### Individual differences in learning

 Figure 5 plots changes in adaptation for individual observers.
 Some observers showed a large increase in the amount of rapid adjustment over 5 days (sample single observer shown in upper panel in Figure 5A, gray circle in Figure 5B), while others demonstrated a flatter pattern (lower panel in Figure 5A, black circle in Figure 5B).
 To test if the individual differences were statistically reliable, we computed the Pearson correlation between the changes in rapid adjustment from the first day to the fifth day, and the changes from the first day to the follow-up test.
 This correlation was significant (r = 0.81, p=0.003, Figure 5B), indicating that observers who had a larger learning effect over 5 days also retained larger amounts a month later, a form of test-retest reliability.
 Thus, individuals appear to differ in their ability to learn to rapidly switch visual modes.

 ![Figure 5.](https://cdn.elifesciences.org/articles/61179/elife-61179-fig5-v1.jpg)

 **Figure 5.:** (A) Complete time courses for twoobservers.
 One observer (upper panel) showed a gradual increase of rapid adjustment during the 5 days.
 This observer also retained the stronger rapid adjustment in the follow-up test.
 Another observer (lower panel), showed a flatter pattern across days and little effect of learning in the follow-up test.
 (B) Test-retest reliability of individual differences.
 The change in rapid adjustment to the glasses (relative to the 1st day) measured on the 5th day significantly correlated with the change measured in follow-up test, across observers.
 This indicates observers differed in their ability to learn to rapidly switch visual modes.
 Red dots represent observers and the dashed line is the least-square fit.
-The light gray and black circles denote the individuals plotted in the upper and lower portion of panel A, respectively.Figure 5—source data 1.Figure 5 data.
+The light gray and black circles denote the individuals plotted in the upper and lower portion of panel A, respectively.

 ## Discussion